Vacuum polarization corrections to hyperfine structure in many-electron atoms: Results and discussion

 \section{Results and discussion}

-We illustrate in Fig.~\ref{fig:hfs0_plot} the hyperfine constants $\A_0(1+\epsilon)$ for the states $s_{1/2}$, $p_{1/2}$, and $p_{3/2}$ for H-like ions and for many-electron atoms in the RHF, RPA, and RPA+$\Sigma^{(2)}$ approximations.
-Our vacuum polarization calculations will be referenced to these values.
+We illustrate in Fig.~\ref{fig:hfs0_plot} the hyperfine constants $\Azero$ for the states $s_{1/2}$, $p_{1/2}$, and $p_{3/2}$ for H-like ions and for many-electron atoms in the RHF, RPA, and RPA+$\Sigma^{(2)}$ approximations.
 Due to the significantly increased overlap of the electron wave functions in the nuclear region for the H-like ions compared to many-electron atoms and ions, the corresponding hyperfine constants are orders of magnitude larger.

-The inclusion of core polarization and electron-core correlations typically has the effect of increasing the size of the hyperfine splitting for the many-electron atoms and ions.
-Indeed, core polarization allows atomic states with $J>1/2$ to gain a significant and sometimes dominating contribution that comes from participation of core $s$ and $p_{1/2}$ orbitals in the hyperfine interaction, while account of the valence-core correlations typically pulls in the electron orbitals, increasing the size of the effect.
-In our reference values, we include the BW effect, entering typically at the level of several fractions of a percent.
+It may be seen from the figure that the inclusion of core polarization and electron-core correlations typically has the effect of increasing the size of the hyperfine splitting for the many-electron atoms and ions.
+Indeed, core polarization allows atomic states with $J>1/2$ to gain a significant and sometimes dominating contribution that comes from participation of core $s_{1/2}$ and $p_{1/2}$ orbitals in the hyperfine interaction, while account of the valence-core correlations typically pulls in the electron orbitals, increasing the size of the effect.
+Note that in the following, our reference values will include also the BW effect, which typically enters at the level of several fractions of a percent; see, e.g., Refs.~\cite{Ginges2017,Roberts2021} for values of this effect for a number of the atoms and ions considered in this work.